subhashchamoli44/python1/README.md

-Assignment: Print "Hello World" to the console
+Assignment: Print "Hello World" to the consol